-Roles - The growing facility manager is responsible for the overall operation of the cultivation center.
+Role - The General Manager is responsible for the overall operation of the cultivation center.
 He or she ensures that the plants are tended to, organic only nutrients are applied, quality assurance is tested both on the soil and the finished product, the mechanical infrastructure is maintained, and kept up to both legal and operational standards.